brkyozdemir/scoutium-laravel/README.md

 Do not forget to convert .env.example to .env

+You can either test it as `php artisan serve` or start a Wamp.net server

 # Configuring Environment Variables
 Create a db named 'laravel' and configure the environment variables